heucuva/europi-go/internal/projects/unfoldablespace/README.md

 - Rate: 20.0Hz

 When on the Three-Phase LFO Configuration screen, pressing Button 1 on the EuroPi will cycle through the configuration items.
 The currently selected item for edit will be identified by an asterisk (`*`) character and it may be updated by turning Knob 1 of the EuroPi.
 Updates are applied immediately.

+#### Random Skips Configuration

+By default, the settings of Random Skips are:
+- Chance: 60.0%

+When on the Random Skips Configuration screen, pressing Button 1 on the EuroPi will cycle through the configuration items.
+The currently selected item for edit will be identified by an asterisk (`*`) character and it may be updated by turning Knob 1 of the EuroPi.
+Updates are applied immediately.

 ## Internal *'Module'* Configuration